-Southern District of New York Judge Deborah Batts on Wednesday said that "60 Years Later: Coming Through the Rye" by Swedish author Fredrik Colting violated Salinger's copyright.
-She found that Colting borrowed liberally from "Catcher," and his work did not amount to a critique or commentary on the original.
+Southern District Judge Deborah Batts yesterday said that “60 Years Later: Coming Through the Rye” by Swedish author Fredrik Colting violated Mr. Salinger’s copyright.
+She found that Mr. Colting borrowed liberally from “Catcher,” and his work did not amount to a critique or commentary on the original.

 Her decision in Salinger v.
 Colting, 09 Civ.
-5095, comes after a June 17 hearing during which the judge appeared deeply skeptical that Colting's work should be considered "transformative" and thus exempt from a finding of copyright infringement under the Fair Use Doctrine.
+5095, comes after a June 17 hearing during which the judge appeared deeply skeptical that Mr. Colting’s work should be considered “transformative” and thus exempt from a finding of copyright infringement under the Fair Use Doctrine ( NYLJ June 18).

-In her 37-page opinion, Batts on Wednesday rejected Colting's argument that his novel is meant to be a meditation on the relationship between an author and his subject.
+In her 37-page opinion, Judge Batts yesterday rejected Mr. Colting’s argument that his novel is meant to be a meditation on the relationship between an author and his subject.

 She said it was “hardly parodic to repeat the same exercise in contrast, just because society and the characters have aged.”

-Batts said Colting was "simply rehashing" several of the themes of "The Catcher in the Rye," including how "Holden's emotional growth would ultimately be stunted by his unwillingness to compromise his principles or engage with the 'phonies.'"
-Similarly, the judge rejected the claim of Colting and his U.S. publisher, SCB Distributors, that the work was a parody of Salinger himself.
+Judge Batts said Mr. Colting was “simply rehashing” several of the themes of “The Catcher in the Rye,” including how “Holden’s emotional growth would ultimately be stunted by his unwillingness to compromise his principles or engage with the ‘phonies.’”
+Similarly, the judge rejected the claim of Mr. Colting and his U.S. publisher, SCB Distributors, that the work was a parody of Mr. Salinger himself.

 “I am intrigued by the fact that, after creating Holden and other characters, Salinger has not published a new work in nearly half a century and is almost never seen in public,” he said.
 “It seems to me that Salinger has become as famous for not wanting to be famous as he has for his writings.”